unperturbable-se/flappy-bird-in-masm/README.md

-Here is the edited `README.md` file for your completed Flappy Bird game.

 # 🚀 Completed Flappy Bird in MASM (Irvine32)

 A classic **Flappy Bird–style game** implemented in **x86 Assembly** using **MASM** and the **Irvine32 library**.